-Using a module called Data Cataloging, the platform creates a catalogue entry per data set, which indicates the data provider, type of data, how it’s ingested, and how it goes out of the system.
+Using a module called Data Cataloging, the GOLD Platform creates a catalogue entry per data set, which indicates the data provider, type of data, how it’s ingested, and how it goes out of the system.
 The module allows for metadata to be attached to the data product, which separates the data conceptually for different users.

-TickSmith’s combined deployment of ETLs, APIs and modules on the platform enables alternative data suppliers to efficiently normalize their data for distribution.
+TickSmith’s combined deployment of ETLs, APIs and modules on the GOLD Platform enables alternative data suppliers to efficiently normalize their data for distribution.
 For example, Orbital Insight is an alternative data provider for CME Datamine that supplies analysis images of the shadow on the top of oil silos.
 This data can help determine the amount of oil inside each silo, whether it’s empty, 30% full, or more.
 The approach is to use the position of the satellite and the position of the sun to measure the shadow on the silo’s floating top.
 When the oil goes down, the floating top goes down.
 By the set shadow, it is possible to calculate how much oil is in the silo.

 The objective in normalizing the data for end-users is to get the data information as close as possible to how it will be used.
 In the case of Orbital Insight, the end-user would simply get the percentages of silos filled on a specific set of dates.
 The data is available by cities, with estimated capacities versus the actual fill capacity.
 The goal is to allow data consumers to get the information that is necessary in the most simplest form.

 What is CME DataMine?